solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 earlier .

 #### LDAP auth flow
-Before updating our Virtual Service, it is important to understand how Gloo interacts with the LDAP server.
+Before updating our Virtual Service, it is important to understand how Gloo Edge interacts with the LDAP server.
 Let's first look at the {{< protobuf display="LDAP auth configuration" name="enterprise.gloo.solo.io.Ldap"
 >}}:

-- `address`: this is the address of the LDAP server that Gloo will query when a request matches the Virtual Service.
+- `address`: this is the address of the LDAP server that Gloo Edge will query when a request matches the Virtual Service.
-- `userDnTemplate`: this is a template string that Gloo uses to build the DNs of the user entry that needs to be authenticated and authorized.
+- `userDnTemplate`: this is a template string that Gloo Edge uses to build the DNs of the user entry that needs to be authenticated and authorized.
 It must contains a single occurrence of the “%s” placeholder.
 - `membershipAttributeName`: case-insensitive name of the attribute that contains the names of the groups an entry is member of.
 Defaults to `memberOf` if not provided.
 - `allowedGroups`: DNs of the user groups that are allowed to access the secured upstream.

-To better understand how this configuration is used, let's go over the steps that Gloo performs when it detects a request that needs to be authenticated with LDAP:
+To better understand how this configuration is used, let's go over the steps that Gloo Edge performs when it detects a request that needs to be authenticated with LDAP:

 1. Look for a [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header on the request and extract the username and credentials
 2. If the header is not present, return a `401` response
 3. Try to perform a [BIND](https://ldap.com/the-ldap-bind-operation/) operation with the LDAP server.
-To do this, Gloo needs to know the DN of the user entry.
+To do this, Gloo Edge needs to know the DN of the user entry.
 It will build it by substituting the name of the user (extracted from the basic auth header) for the `%s` placeholder in the `userDnTemplate`.
 It is important to note that [special characters](https://ldapwiki.com/wiki/DN%20Escape%20Values) will be removed from the username before performing